sosw/sosw/docs/installation.rst

 Provision Lambda Functions for Essentials
 -----------------------------------------
 In this tutorial we were first going to use AWS SAM for provisioning Lambdas, but eventually gave it up.
 Too many black magic is required and you eventually loose control over the Lambda.
 The example of deploying Essentials uses raw bash scripts, AWS CLI and CloudFormation templates.
 If you want to contribute providing examples with SAM - welcome.
 Some sandbox can be found in `examples/sam/` in the repository.

-Unfortunately the tutorial is not yet ready, but the result should have four Lambdas all importing ``sosw`` from PyPI.
-Example code for Orchestrator is in :download:`/sam/orchestrator/app.py`.
-The only dependency in requirements.txt for SAM is ``sosw`` package.

 .. warning:: This is still unfinished tutorial.
 Use wizely.